DallanQ/terraforming_mars_ares_expedition/Manual.md

 10. ACTIVE PHASES - This section only appears on green and blue cards.
 The roman numerals represent the phases in which the card's ability can be used.

-11. ABILITY - This section lists any additional requirements needed to play the card ( ), and the ability of the card.
+11. ABILITY - This section lists any additional requirements needed to play the card ( ), any immediated effects of the card ( ) and the ability of the card.

 12. VP -This section shows how many points this card is worth at the end of the game.

 13. CARD NUMBER

-## Ii

-## I-Ii
+### CORPORATION CARDS (page 6)

-CORPORATION CARDS These cards represent the corporation each player is acting as.
+These cards represent the corporation each player is acting as.
 Corporation cards have five parts:

-2

-1
+1. NAME

-1. NAME 2.
-TAG - Tags have no inherent value but are mentioned in the ability section of many cards.
+2. TAG - Tags have no inherent value but are mentioned in the ability section of many cards.

-## Interplanetary Interplanetary Cinematics Cinematics

-4

-4646

-3

-You start with 46 MC.
-When you play a , you pay 2 MC less

-4

-## For It.

-3. LOGO 4.
-STARTING
+3. LOGO

-:

-EFFECT: When you play , you pay 2 MC less for it.

-## An

-212

-5

-RESOURCES - This section tells you how many mega credits (MC) you gain at the start of the game.
+4. STARTING RESOURCES - This section tells you how many mega credits (MC) you gain at the start of the game.
 It may also tell you if you start with any production or other abilities.

 5. EFFECT/ACTION - This shows any ongoing effects or actions you have access to during the game.

+### PHASE CARDS

-PHASE CARDS Players use phase cards to choose which phases they want to play this round.
+Players use phase cards to choose which phases they want to play this round.
 Phase cards have four parts:

 1. PHASE NUMBER - The phases are resolved in order based on this number.

+2. NAME

-2. NAME 3.
-ABILITY - This is the effect that all players will resolve during this phase.
-4. BONUS - This is
+3. ABILITY - This is the effect that all players will resolve during this phase.

-1

-2

-## I

-## Development Development

-3

-Each player may play 1 green project card.

-4

-Pay 3 MC less for the card you play this phase.

-the additional effect that you will resolve during this phase only if you selected this phase this round.
+4. BONUS - This is the additional effect that you will resolve during this phase only if you selected this phase this round.

-## Player Board Player Board
+## Player Board (page 6)

 The player board keeps track of your current resources and production.
 Resource cubes are placed in their respective boxes, and player markers are used on the production tracks.

 1. PHASES - A brief description of the phases.

 2. PRODUCTION TRACKS - When you gain production of a resource, move the corresponding cube on its track.
 Add a second cube to the right column if needed.
 There are four types of production: (a.)
 MC, (b.) card, (c.) heat, and (d.) plant.
 The production tracks show how much of each resource you will gain during the production phase.

 Example: If you gain two heat production on the first turn, move your player cube on the heat production track from 0 to 2.